 Data Processing Addendum

 We make it easy to sign and submit the MariaDB Data Processing Addendum (DPA).
 MariaDB offers a DPA as a means of meeting GDPR adequacy and security requirements.
-The DPA is pre-signed by MariaDB; you can submit it by sending a signed copy to email@example.com.
+You can submit it by sending a signed copy to email@example.com.

 MariaDB owns and controls logical access, as applicable, to the infrastructure and services maintained by the entities set forth below, while such entities maintain the physical security of their respective servers, networks and data centers.
 You can opt in to receive an email notification upon changes to our subprocessors via the form below.